Slamcore wants to give mobile robots better spatial intelligence

 Over the past year, Slamcore said it has conducted a series of alpha-tests with a range of startups and multi-national corporations in the U.S., U.K., South Korea, Japan, Taiwan, and Singapore.
 “Our system has been tested on industrial robots, inspection drones, hospitality robots, and construction robots, to name a few,” Nicholson added.

 Slamcore was spun out of London’s Imperial College back in 2016, and today claims a team of 25 which includes PhD graduates spanning computer vision and robotics.
-Prior to now the company had raised $5 million, and with another $5 million in the bank from Octopus Ventures, MMC Ventures, and Amadeus Capital Partners, it is well financed to cater to the “growing demand” for its spatial AI software development kit (SDK).
+Prior to now the company had raised $5 million, and with another $5 million in the bank from Octopus Ventures, MMC Ventures, Toyota AI Ventures, and Amadeus Capital Partners, it is well financed to cater to the “growing demand” for its spatial AI software development kit (SDK).